kyma-incubator/compass/docs/kyma-environment-broker/README.md

 > In this document, provide the list of all documents that this folder contains, together with links to those documents and short information on what they describe.

-- `dictionary.md` contains a definitions of the specific
+- `dictionary.md` provides a definitions for a specific applications and/or platforms which interacts with the Kyma Environment Broker.